 - The VIN assignment is unpredictable.
 However, you will get it in plenty of time.

-- For VIN decoding see this Tesla specific decoder.
+- For VIN decoding see our Tesla-specific decoder.

-- New article on Selecting the right battery size for your new Tesla.
+- Our article on Selecting the right battery size for your new Tesla is a bit dated but may be useful.

 What State of Charge (SOC) is best to promote peak battery health?